A Note on the Complexity of Manipulating Weighted Schulze Voting: Unique-Winner Constructive Weighted Coalitional Manipulation

+The idea behind Theorem \ref{thm:uwwcm} is to construct upper bounds $U(x)$ on the strengths of backward paths from alternative candidates $x$ to the preferred candidate $c$ in any successful manipulation scenario.
+Consequently, if the second condition of the theorem does not hold true at one candidate $x$, then $c$ will never beat some other candidate due to a backward path that traverses $x$.
+On the other hand, we will see that such bounds $U(x)$ can be constructed sufficiently small to guarantee the existence of a successful manipulation if the second condition is satisfied at each alternative candidate.

-In Lemma \ref{lemma:algoboundsruntime}, we will see that the function $U$ can be computed in (non-optimal) time $O(m^5)$ (for an $O(m^3)$ bound, see \cite{mueller-2013}), given the weighted majority graph.
-Together with checking the second condition of Theorem \ref{thm:uwwcm} for $m-1$ candidates, this gives an algorithm whose running time is dominated by the time needed for computing the function $U$.
+In Lemma \ref{lemma:algoboundsruntime}, we will see that such a function $U$ can be computed in (non-optimal) time $O(m^5)$ (for an $O(m^3)$~bound, see \cite{mueller-2013}), given the weighted majority graph.
+Together with checking the second condition of Theorem \ref{thm:uwwcm} for $m-1$ candidates, this gives an algorithm whose running time is dominated by the time needed for computing function~$U$.
 Note that it takes $O(nm^2)$ steps to compute the weighted majority graph in the first place.

 The proof of Theorem \ref{thm:uwwcm} is split into two parts, each of which is covered by its own subsection.
-Subsection~\ref{subsect:necessity} (necessity) describes an algorithm for computing the function $U$ and proves its correctness given that there exist manipulator's votes to make $c$ a unique Schulze winner.
-Subsection~\ref{subsect:sufficiency} (sufficiency) describes an algorithm for using the function $U$ to determine the manipulator's votes, given that the second condition of Theorem \ref{thm:uwwcm} is satisfied.
-Formally, Theorem \ref{thm:uwwcm} follows from Lemma \ref{lemma:algoboundsruntime} and Corollary \ref{cor:sufficiency}.
+Subsection~\ref{subsect:necessity} (necessity) describes an algorithm for computing function~$U$ and proves its correctness given that there exist manipulators' votes to make $c$ a unique Schulze winner.
+Subsection~\ref{subsect:sufficiency} (sufficiency) describes an algorithm for using function~$U$ to determine the manipulators' votes, given that the second condition of Theorem \ref{thm:uwwcm} is satisfied.
+Formally, Theorem~\ref{thm:uwwcm} follows from Lemma~\ref{lemma:algoboundsruntime} and Corollary~\ref{cor:sufficiency}.